1940/41 Willys Gasser

 Body filler was used to sculpt the whole body tub into something resembling the shape of a 40 Willys.
 This much body filler on a high horsepower gasser would crack almost immediately |

-With test fitting complete we move on to complete disassembly and re-design of the chassis.
-We will design this build from the foundation up, starting with reinforcing the rails and correcting the x-frame, adding cross rails, correcting the leaf spring mounts and engine mounts and modifying the transmission cross member area so the trans will actually fit!
+With body test fitting complete we move on to complete disassembly and evaluation of the chassis, which revealed a rail misalignment and non-functional rear axle and suspension set up.
+These are MAJOR problems requiring complete re-design.
+So now we know...
+We will design this build from the foundation up.
+Frame work started with reinforcing the rails and correcting the x-frame, adding cross rails, correcting the leaf spring mounts and engine mounts and modifying the transmission cross member area so the trans will actually fit.
+A new third member and re-configured ladder bars will finish out the work.

 |